pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/24 🗄️ Vaults/03 🗄️🎭 Vault role.md

     No.
     * Unlike the [Solid Project 📺](<../../../2 🏔️ Landscape/2 🧑‍🦰 User landscape/02 🧢 Personalization landscape/05 📺 Berners-Lee vaults.md>), by Sir Tim Berners-Lee, NLWeb users don't have a private repository (a.k.a.
 [Vault 🗄️](<03 🗄️🎭 Vault role.md>)) for all their data, so they don't effectively own their data.
-    * Instead, a user's data is scattered across a number of [Vaults 🗄️](<03 🗄️🎭 Vault role.md>) managed by different providers who decide how much of the user's data is accessible and by whom.
+    * Instead, a user's data is scattered across a number of [Vault 🗄️ domains](<03 🗄️🎭 Vault role.md>) managed by different providers who decide how much of the user's data is accessible and by whom.

     This is a better representation of reality as we know it - e.g.,
     * a person's bank history is with banks,